winters27/Flaccy/README.md

     - `FLACCY_PASSWORD`: Set a password to protect the web interface.
     - `SECRET_KEY`: A random string for session security.
 You can generate one with `openssl rand -hex 16`.
     - `DOWNLOAD_DIRECTORY`: The absolute path where your music will be saved.
+    - `UID`: The user ID to run the container as.
+Find it with `id -u`.
+    - `GID`: The group ID to run the container as.
+Find it with `id -g`.

     After logging into the Flaccy web interface, you will be prompted to log in with your Qobuz credentials.